How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 • What organisms are algae?

-• It is known that algae inhabit the seas, rivers and lakes only at those depths to which sunlight penetrates.
+• It is known that algae inhabit seas, rivers and lakes only at those depths to which sunlight penetrates.
 How can this be explained?

 • What is common and distinctive in the structure of unicellular and multicellular algae?